 I stay in touch largely organically, when I forward to them an article I read in which I think they may have an interest, when I call to offer them concert tickets I just found out I couldn't use after all, when I order Girl Scout cookies from their daughters and popcorn from their Boy Scouts or when I send them holiday cards.
 Is it as organized as it should be?
 Not really, but I don't have any fear whatsoever I will not get their referrals and their future business.

-Recently I had a rental client from four years ago contact me; they had been transferred out of the area two years ago, yet, here they were, contacting me from 1,500 miles away about buying a house in yet another state, 750 miles away, asking if I could help find them a good agent.
+Recently I had a rental client from four years ago contact me; they had been transferred out of the area two years ago, yet, here they were, contacting me about buying a house in yet another state, asking if I could help find them a good agent.
 Easy-peasy, I said, it's what I do.
 I referred them to an agent, a month later they were under contract and 30 days after THAT, I had a sweet referral check in my hand.